-Once laminated the handrail is moulded using a portable spindle moulder.
-This tool is great for wreathed rails, you can gradually lower the cutter into the wood over multiple passes.
-This risk of tear out and splitting is very low.
+Once laminated, the handrail is moulded using a portable spindle moulder.
+This tool is great for wreathed rails: you can gradually lower the cutter into the wood over multiple passes.
+The risk of tear out and splitting is very low.

 This DIY handrail technique is really efficient for making complex shapes; it’s very fast and easy.

 The straight sections are made in solid wood; each section is 2mm larger than the wreathed elements and are flushed up at the final assembly stage.

 How to install a handrail

 Each section is joined as shown in the images below.
 As the parts are pushed together, the screws automatically tighten.